 Here, $q_{ij}$ is the null Carrollian metric that satisfies $l^i q_{ij}=0 $.
 Notice that $\lim_{\rho \rightarrow 0} h_{ij} = q_{ij}$.

 It is also useful to introduce the horizontal projector $q_a^{ b}$ which is defined as

-This projector further projects the tensors on $\mathscr{M}$ to the horizontal base space of the bundle, $\mathcal{S}$.
-Using the horizontal projector, we can also induce the null Carrollian metric directly from the metric in the bulk as
+This projector also projects the tensors on $\mathscr{M}$ to the horizontal base space of the bundle, $\mathcal{S}$.
+Using the horizontal projector, we can also induce the null Carrollian metric directly from the metric in the bulk, as

 The hypersurface $\mathscr{N}$ has the structure of a fiber bundle with a 2-dimensional base $\mathcal{S}$ and a one-dimensional vector field $l^a$ as its fiber \cite{Ciambelli_2019}.
-In this respect, the 1-form $k_a$ is also referred to as the Ehresmann connection, which allows a splitting of vertical (along $l^a$) and horizontal directions in the fiber bundle \cite{freidel2022carrollian}.
+In this respect, the 1-form $k_a$ is also known as the Ehresmann connection, which allows the separation of vertical (along $l^a$) and horizontal directions in the fiber bundle \cite{freidel2022carrollian}.
 Through $k_a$, a basis frame $\left(e_A\right)^a$ is defined on the horizontal space, which satisfies $\left(e_A\right)^a k_a = 0$.
 The basis of the horizontal subspace of $\mathscr{N}$ can be expressed with the frame $\left(e_A\right)^a$ and co-frame field $\left(e_A\right)_a$ satisfying $q_{AB} = \left(e_A\right)_a \left(e_B\right)^a$.
-Here, the uppercase Latin indices are frame indices and are raised and lowered via $q_{AB}$, which is the metric on the sphere $\mathcal{S}$.
+Here, the uppercase Latin indices are frame indices and are raised and lowered through $q_{AB}$, which is the metric on the sphere $\mathcal{S}$.

 To complement the fluid interpretation of the Carrollian structure, the following first-derivative quantities are introduced